Online Graduate Certificate Programs in Counseling and Psychology

 - Duration: 12 to 24 months

-Columbus State University offers an online graduate certificate in marriage and family therapy that’s designed to address the need for clinicians to add training in concepts related to marriage and family systems.
-The program integrates cross-cultural considerations in all its courses, and focuses on the strengths and resilience of families.
+Northcentral University offers an online post-graduate certificate in marriage and family therapy that’s designed to address the need for clinicians to add training in concepts related to marriage and family systems.
+With eight specialties to choose from, students are able to customize their certificates to their interests.

 University of North Carolina, Charlotte – Division of Academic Affairs (School Counseling)

-UNCC offers an online post-master’s certificate in school counseling for those who have already earned a graduate degree in counseling and want to become a licensed school counselor.
+UNCC offers an online post-master’s certificate in school counseling for those who have already earned a graduate degree in counseling and want to become licensed school counselors.
 The didactic section of the program includes three classes: the professional school counselor; consultation in school counseling; and advocacy and leadership in professional school counseling.
-The program consists of 12 credits, and includes a 300-hour supervised school counseling internship.
+The program consists of 12 credits and includes a 300-hour supervised school counseling internship.

 Online students work collaboratively with the certificate director to secure a convenient and acceptable internship site.
 Upon completion of the certificate and passing the Praxis II, students can be recommended for school counseling licensure in North Carolina, and this licensure may be reciprocal with other states.